Abstract

 Proof of Stake (PoS) network.

-The AVS protocol requires an infrastructure to execute computational tasks, submit and audit the Operators' work, reach on-chain agreements on arbitrary tasks, deploy customized business logic, propagate internal and cross-chain messaging, configure governance rules, define registration policies, and distribute rewards and penalties based on attestations.
+The AVS protocol requires an infrastructure to execute off-chain computational tasks, reach on-chain agreements on arbitrary tasks, submit and audit the Operators' work, deploy customized business logic, propagate internal and cross-chain messaging, configure governance rules, define registration policies, and distribute rewards and penalties based on attestations.

-The Othentic AVS Framework allows developers to self-deploy (1) customized AVS logic and (2) network of Operators that run arbitrary tasks.
+The Othentic Stack allows developers to self-deploy (1) customized off-chain execution and (2) a network of Operators that run and verify arbitrary tasks.

-The Othentic stack is designed to balance cost-efficiency, security and high availability by leveraging both L1 and L2 layers.
+The Othentic Stack is designed to balance cost-efficiency, security, and high throughput by leveraging both L1 and L2 layers.

-L2 (AttestationCenter): The task submission layer is deployed on L2 to minimize operational costs while maintaining availability.
-L2 provides a faster and more cost-effective environment for handling constant task submissions and attestations.
+L2: The task verification layer is deployed on L2 to minimize operational costs while maintaining availability, high throughput, and low latency.
+L2s provide a faster and cost-effective environment for handling task submissions and attestations.
+A single AVS can operate in multiple L2 networks.

 AVS teams are required to develop two services: the Execution Service and the Validation Service, which can be implemented in any programming language.

-Performer node executes the task and generates a Proof of Task.
-Once the task is successfully completed, the node publishes the results via peer-to-peer networking for Attesters nodes to discover.
+executes the and generates a Proof of Task.
+Once the task is successfully completed, the node publishes the results via peer-to-peer networking for to discover.